epiqc/ScaffCC/README.md

 Current Release
 ---------------

-ScaffCC is currently in a beta release.
+ScaffCC is currently in an *alpha* release.
 Specifically, the release details are:

--   Version 2.0
+-   Version 3.0

--   Release Date: October, 2016
+-   Release Date: August, 2017

+-   Release Note: The current version is still an alpha release.
+Multiple new features are in active developement.
+For instance, .qasmf formart conforming to standardized QASM and optimization to parallel scheduler are expected to be included in the near term.

 Supported Operating Systems
 ---------------------------